 If you’re looking to transform an existing home, there’s a temptation to gravitate towards the back of the house when trying to create a connection with the outdoors.
 Here, Mulroy Architects‘ design includes beautiful picture windows with slim sightlines in the bedrooms and bathrooms, meaning the influence of natural light and the views is felt throughout the house, rather than exclusively on the ground floor.

 Positioning windows exactingly is, in many ways, an art form, as capturing the best views from the inside will, after all, have a big impact on how the house will look from the outside.
 Marrying up the two is where talented architects and designers come into their own.

-‘Framing’ a view works particularly well in contemporary, minimalist interiors, where vibrant views serve to inject a burst of colour and texture.
+Framing a view works particularly well in contemporary, minimalist interiors, where vibrant views serve to inject a burst of colour and texture.
 When the exterior is framed from inside, the views are the only artwork you’ll need on your walls.

-Where overcrowding isn’t an issue, you have more room to play with how you incorporate your surroundings.
 A long window could be the perfect frame for a landmark or tree, and if you sit in rolling hills, a narrow horizontal window at head height will really draw the eye.

 A sunroom or conservatory is a traditional way of connecting a home with its garden.